Dxyk/Angular-Udemy/Section 11 Changing Pages with Routing/README.md

 ### Lesson 146 - Protecting Routes with canActivate

-In Angular, a route guard is a service that implements `CanActivate`.
+In Angular, services that implement `CanActivate` can be used as route guards when entering a route.

 For demo purposes, in this app, we will have an `AuthService` that returns a promise for a boolean.
 This boolean represents whether a user is logged.
 In the `AuthGuardService`, if the user is logged in, we let the user access the route.
 Otherwise, we navigate to the root url.